 After finishing with high scores her studies singing, piano and choir direction at the Twents Conservatory in Enschede [The Netherlands], she specialized herself profoundly in voice techniques and musical direction and build up a versatile career as a singer, pianist, actress both as musical director and pedagogue.

 Her vocal repertoire includes works varying from Mozart, Rossini, Vivaldi, Charpentier, Haydn and Händel up to more op-positional material like Brecht, Orff’s Carmina Burana, works of Bernstein, Poulenc and de Falla, but as well she sings jazz&blues, pop or chansons.

 She was asked to play roles in various theater productions and some of them were specially written on her various skills.

 One of them, a very gripping interpretation of the life and music of Edith Piaf which was originally brought out in Germany, took her to Brazil, Argentina and Chile.
 Both as a singer as conductor she also visited Austria, Poland, Italy, Spain, England, Canada and the USA.

-Armanda ten Brink taught at the Music Academy in Slupsk [Poland], the academy for gifted students in Lingen [Germany] and the famous Tolzerknabenchor in Munich [Germany], the Artez-Conservatoire in Enschede [ Holland] and the Musikschule Niedergrafschaft [Germany].
+Armanda ten Brink taught at the Music Academy in Slupsk [Poland], the academy for gifted students in Lingen [Germany], the Tolzerknabenchor in Munich [Germany], the Artez-Conservatory [ Netherlands] and the Musikschule Niedergrafschaft [Germany].
 With her students she won several international competitions in Hannover, Lübeck [Germany] and Verona [Italy].